 This allows for crew members to build up savings, or to send funds back home while at sea.
 Some learn valuable skills while working at sea -- skills they can take with them to develop a business or service at home.
 Crew members receive medical treatment for work-related illness or injuries while aboard, and the cruise line will provide transfer to a land-based hospital or home, if necessary.

 Cruise jobs also come with several noteworthy benefits, such as full room and board while sailing and, once an initial contract is completed, round trip airfare is picked up by the cruise line.

 Unless you’re on a sailing where the gratuities have been neatly wrapped up in the overall cruise, gratuities, just like back on land, are not mandatory – but they are greatly appreciated (and sometimes expected).
 A little cash on the side for a waiter or housekeeper can make a big difference to a hardworking crew member who might have family back home to support.

 And for those who want to do something extra, there are ways beyond tip envelopes that can positively impact a crew member's career.
 As a Holland America spokesperson explained:

 "Write a note to the hotel director and let them know who was great.
 Comments like that get placed in their record, and they'll get called out for doing a great job.
 It may mean somebody gets moved up the chain.
 It's not that they don't want the tip, but that extra acknowledgement can mean a lot."

-But don't be a cheapskate -- pay the gratuity.
+Display good cruise tipping etiquette by leaving the recommended gratuity at the end of your cruise, or more or less as you are able.
 You may not agree with how the cruise line unbundles their employee compensation, but some crew members are depending on that tip for a fair wage.